Arizona Court Records

 Arizona Arrest Records

-When an arrest is made in Arizona, the suspect is temporarily detained by the authority of the law.
-Arrestees are taken through a booking process (which involves fingerprinting and mugshots), which necessitates the creation of an official account of the process known as the Arizona arrest record.
+When law enforcement agencies in Arizona arrest individuals, they temporarily detain them.
+Arrestees are taken through a booking process, which necessitates the creation of an official account of the processing known as arrest records.

-An Arizona arrest record is an official document that describes details of a person's arrest, including offenses committed and the arresting officer/agency.
-The arrest record may include arrests that did not lead to a charge or conviction and must not be confused with a criminal record, which is a comprehensive record of a person's criminal history.
+Arizona arrest records are official documents that detail the apprehension and detention of individuals by law enforcement officers, including offenses committed and the arresting officer/agency.
+These records may not include arrests that did not result in trials or convictions and should not be confused with criminal records, which are comprehensive details of criminal histories.

 Are Arrest Records Public in Arizona?

-Notwithstanding, the Arizona Revised Statutes 41-1750 outlines a few exceptions regarding the dissemination and use of criminal justice information sources (including arrest records).
+Yes, Arizona arrest records are public.
+The Arizona Public Records Law empowers members of the public to query state law enforcement agencies for arrest records within their jurisdiction.
+Notwithstanding, the Arizona Revised Statutes 41-1750 outlines some exceptions regarding the dissemination and use of criminal justice information sources (including arrest records).
 These limitations are as follows:

 - Arrest record information disseminated to non-criminal justice agencies or individuals shall be maintained/used solely for the reasons for which it was given.